General Dynamics (GD) Dividend Report

 Management Team

 General Dynamics is led by Chairman and CEO Phebe Novakovic, who has held the top position since 2013.
 Her leadership style leans heavily on operational rigor and long-term planning.
-She’s earned a reputation for being both strategic and hands-on, helping the company navigate through industry cycles with a steady hand.
-Over the years, she’s overseen key investments in technology, workforce expansion, and production capacity—particularly across the company’s defense and aerospace operations.
+She has earned a reputation for being both strategic and hands-on, helping the company navigate through industry cycles with a steady hand.
+Over the years, she has overseen key investments in technology, workforce expansion, and production capacity, particularly across the company’s defense and aerospace operations.

 Supporting her is a seasoned leadership team.
 Kimberly Kuryea, the Chief Financial Officer, plays a central role in maintaining the company’s financial health and capital allocation strategy.
 Jason Aiken, Executive Vice President of Technologies, brings deep operational experience, having previously served as CFO.
-Together, the executive team has built a stable culture that balances shareholder returns with forward-looking investments in growth.
+Together, the executive team has built a stable culture that balances shareholder returns with forward-looking investments in growth, and their collective tenure reflects an organization that values continuity and execution over change for its own sake.

 Valuation and Stock Performance